3 Key Phases of The Website Design Process

 While XML & HTML sitemaps aren’t website planning tools, per se, they are very important to the makeup of a website.

-- An XML sitemap is a structured list of website content, including all forms of media, that is set up to be comprehensively read and indexed by search engines.
+- An XML sitemap is a structured list of the website content, including all forms of media, that is set up to be comprehensively read and indexed by search engines.

 - An HTML sitemap may be used to serve as a visual aid for human website navigation.
 It may be included as a website page, or simply as a navigation tool.